We've got less than 36 hours left in 2014, and I'm only now catching my breath after a whirlwind finish to the year.

 For Memorial Day weekend, my brother and best friend and his girlfriend flew down to Cartagena from New York City.
-Together, we rented a spacious apartment with rooftop deck in the heart of the Old City (thank you Airbnb).
+Together, we rented a spacious apartment with a rooftop deck in the heart of the Old City (thank you, Airbnb).

 Florida and New York City